allychamp/phage-genome-analysis-pipeline/README.md

 │   └── vcontact2.py
 ├── empathi
 ```
-You can do so by using the following command:
+Start by cloning this repository using the following command:
 ```bash
 git clone https://github.com/allychamp/phage-genome-analysis-pipeline.git
 cd ./nanopore-genome-assembly-pipeline/
 ```
 Note that you should have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) or [miniconda](https://docs.anaconda.com/miniconda/) installed to run this pipeline.
-You also need snakemake which can be installed from [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) or from the `snakemake.yml` in the `./Requirements/` directory:
+You also need snakemake, which can be installed from [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) or from the `snakemake.yml` in the `./Requirements/` directory:
 ```bash
 conda env create --name snakemake --file=Requirements/snakemake.yml # This path is only valid if you are in the repository directory
 ```
-Make sure to activate this environnement to execute the pipeline:
+Make sure to activate this environment to execute the pipeline:
 ```bash
 conda activate snakemake
 ```
-The rest of the dependencies should be installed in the appropriate conda environnements while executing the pipeline.
+The remaining dependencies should be installed in the appropriate conda environments when executing the pipeline.

 ## Repository content
 ### `./Snakefile`